acg/dream-deploys/README.md

 #### How does the atomic part work?

-A given request will either be served by the old server process or the new server process.
+A connection will either be served by the old server process or the new server process.
 The question is whether the old process might possibly see new files, or the new process might see old files.
 If we update files in-place then one of these inconsistencies can happen.
 This forces us to keep two complete copies of the files, an old copy and a new copy.

 While we're updating the new files, no server process should use them.
 If the old server process is restarted during this phase, intentionally or accidentally, it should continue to work off the old files.
 When the new copy is finally ready, we want to "throw the switch": deactivate the old files and simultaneously activate the new files for future server processes.
 The trick is to make throwing the switch an atomic operation.